 - The Feedback Button appears in the bottom right corner of your Student View with an unread message notification.
 Click Mark as Read to remove the notification - your feedback will be saved!

-- In an Instructor Paced Session, you see the Feedback Button on every slide if there is any feedback for you at all in the Session.
+- In an Instructor Paced Session, you see the Feedback Button if there's feedback for you on the current slide.

 - To review it again at any time, click on the Feedback Button.